buildkite/elastic-ci-stack-for-aws/README.md

 * [jq](https://stedolan.github.io/jq/) - useful for manipulating JSON responses from cli tools such as aws-cli
 * [docker-gc](https://github.com/spotify/docker-gc) - removes old docker images

-## Running Builds on Your Stack
+## Targetting your Stack’s Agents

-When you create the stack you specify a `BuildkiteQueue` parameter which is used to set agent’s queue, and ensures they will only accept jobs that are specifically designed for it.
+When you create the stack you specify a `BuildkiteQueue` parameter which is used to set agent’s queue, and ensures they will only accept jobs that specifically target them.
 This means you can easily experiment with entire new stacks without interuppting existing builds.
 See the [Agent Queues documentation](https://buildkite.com/docs/agent/queues) for how to target the agents in your pipelines.

 Note that if you’ve set `MinInstances` to 0 then you won’t see any agents in Buildkite until you create build jobs, causing the autoscaling metrics to trigger a scale out event.